apache/datafusion/datafusion/ffi/README.md

 their internal counterparts.
 In the following example, we will refer to the `TableProvider`, but the same pattern exists for other structs.

-Each of the exposted structs in this crate is provided with a variant prefixed with `Foreign`.
+Each of the exposed structs in this crate is provided with a variant prefixed with `Foreign`.
 This variant is designed to be used by the consumer of the foreign code.
 The `Foreign` structs should _never_ access the `private_data` fields.
 Instead they should only access the data returned through the function